 - Preheat oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
 Grease a 12-hole muffin pan well with butter.
 In a large mixing bowl, sift flour, baking powder, baking soda and cocoa powders.
 Add sugars and mix together with a wooden spoon.

 - Using the microwave, heat butter until just melted, stirring every 15 seconds.
 Remove the butter and set aside to cool slightly.
 Meanwhile turn the kettle on and pour out 1/4 cup of boiling water and set aside.

 - Next, add vanilla, eggs and buttermilk to your cooled butter and whisk gently until combined.
 Make a well in the middle of the dry ingredients, add the wet ingredients and begin to fold.
 Throw in the chocolate pieces.

 - Gently mix using a spatula or wooden spoon and then pour in the hot water.
 Fold until the mixture is just combined – be careful not to over mix.

 - Spoon batter into your muffin pan – the holes will be quite full.
-Bake for 5 minutes before turning the heat down 180 C (360 F).
+Bake for 5 minutes before turning the heat down to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Bake for a further 10-15 minutes or until a knife inserted into the middle comes out clean.
 Gently remove muffins from pan and cool completely on a cooling rack.

-If you don’t have any buttermilk, simply add 1 tablespoon of white vinegar to 1 cup of milk and leave to sit for 5 minutes.
+Buttermilk: If you don’t have any buttermilk, simply add 1 tablespoon of white vinegar or fresh lemon juice to 1 cup of whole or full fat milk and leave it to sit for 5 minutes.